angcostaneto/MedicalAPI/README.md

 # Discontinued
-## I'm working in a new version of this software using java with spring boot.
+## I'm working in a new version of this software using C#.

 # Software under construction not use in production